jskherman/imprecv/content.typ

     doc
 }

-// Each section function can also be overridden by re-declaring it here
+// Each section function can be overridden by re-declaring it here
 // #let cveducation = []

 // Content